It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 But you can enjoy these lovely Victoria, Canada, gardens year-round.

 Meander along the winding shaded paths beneath towering trees and among the colorful blooming shrubs.
-And listen to the songs of the many different types of birds perching in the trees.
+See this Finnerty Gardens’ self-guided walking tour map.

-Also delight in the ducks floating in the creek that runs through the gardens.
+Also listen to the songs of the many different types of birds perching in the trees.
+And delight in the ducks floating in the creek that runs through the gardens.

 Finnerty Gardens, Victoria